 Mt.
 Planjava

 After some four and a half hours of hiking you reach the top of Mt.
 Planjava.
 Actually it has two peaks: the Western Planjava Peak (2394 m) and the Eastern Planjava Peak (2392 m).
-As it is quite common at such elevations, I was greeted by fog and the views were slighly less scenic than preferred.
-Planjava is one of the most visited peaks in the Kamnik-Savinja Alps – that means a lot of people up there and calls for a few panoramic snaps & a quick getaway.
+As it is quite common at such elevations, we were greeted by fog and the views were slighly less scenic than preferred.
+Planjava is one of the most visited peaks in the Kamnik-Savinja Alps.
+That means a lot of people up there and calls for a few panoramic snaps & a quick getaway.

 Descent from Planjava towards Kamniško sedlo

-I actually skipped the Kamnik Saddle and joined that marked trail further below at Pastirci (it translates as The Shepherds), named so after a shepherd’s hut that once stood there.
-The descent was a very quiet and picturesque one, a sharp contrast to the crowded Planjava I left behind.
-One would surely wish for a clearer and bluer sky like the day I climbed the highest peak in the Kamnik-Savinja Alps.
+We actually skipped the Kamnik Saddle and joined that marked trail further below at Pastirci (it translates as The Shepherds), named so after a shepherd’s hut that once stood there.
+The descent was a picturesque one with no other hikers around, a sharp contrast to the crowded Planjava we left behind.
+One would surely wish for a clearer and bluer sky like the day we climbed the highest peak in the Kamnik-Savinja Alps.
+And no injuries.
+What happened was that I got hold of a dry branch, which broke off, and I lost my balance.
+After a couple of cartwheels on the sharp rocks it ended well, with only three stitches above my eye.

 But all in all, Planjava through Repov kot is magical, miraculous, almost other-worldly.